make(1p) — Linux manual page

 Because the syntax specified for the make utility is, by and

-of make, it was decided that it would be counter-productive to
+make, it was decided that it would be counter-productive to change

-change the name.
-And since the makefile itself is a basic unit
+the name.
+And since the makefile itself is a basic unit of

-of portability, it would not be completely effective to reserve a
+portability, it would not be completely effective to reserve a new

-new option letter, such as make -P, to achieve the portable
+option letter, such as make -P, to achieve the portable behavior.

-behavior.
-Therefore, the special target .POSIX was added to the
+Therefore, the special target .POSIX was added to the makefile,

-makefile, allowing users to specify ``standard'' behavior.
-This
+allowing users to specify ``standard'' behavior.
+This special

-special target does not preclude extensions in the make utility,
+target does not preclude extensions in the make utility, nor does

-nor does it preclude such extensions being used by the makefile
+it preclude such extensions being used by the makefile specifying

-specifying the target; it does, however, preclude any extensions
+the target; it does, however, preclude any extensions from being

-from being applied that could alter the behavior of previously
+applied that could alter the behavior of previously valid syntax;

-valid syntax; such extensions must be controlled via command line
+such extensions must be controlled via command line options or new

-options or new special targets.
-It is incumbent upon portable
+special targets.
+It is incumbent upon portable makefiles to

-makefiles to specify the .POSIX special target in order to
+specify the .POSIX special target in order to guarantee that they

 The portable version of make described in this reference page is